Virtual-Finland-Development/tmt-productizer/README.md

 ### Running productizer locally

 Start up Prism mock server and take note of the port it is using (4010 by default).
 Open `appsettings.Development.json` and make sure `TmtOptions:ApiEndpoint` host and port are matching that of Prism mock server.
 To query job data send POST request with correct body to `http://localhost:5286/jobs`

+Alternatively you can run both prism and productizer with Docker compose command

+`docker  compose up`

+Note: Prism doesn't seem to work in docker container if host machine is M1 Mac :(